Bruno Lage

-Bruno Miguel Silva do Nascimento (born 12 May 1976), known as Bruno Lage (Note: "Lage" is a homage to his father, Fernando Lage do Nascimento.) (/pt/), is a Portuguese football manager who last managed Primeira Liga club Benfica.
+Bruno Miguel Silva do Nascimento (born 12 May 1976), known as Bruno Lage (Note: "Lage" is a homage to his father, Fernando Lage do Nascimento.) (/pt/), is a Portuguese football manager who is manager of Saudi Pro League club Diriyah.

 During his first tenure as coach of Benfica in Portugal, he won the 2018–19 league title and the 2019 Super Cup.
 He then spent just over a season as manager of Wolverhampton Wanderers in the Premier League, followed by a brief spell at Brazilian club Botafogo before returning to Benfica in 2024.

 Career

 Early career

 Born in Setúbal, Lage's father, Fernando Lage Nascimento, was formerly a manager in the Portuguese lower leagues.
 Lage started his coaching career in the youth ranks of hometown club Vitória de Setúbal in 1997.
 Lage was appointed as a physical/fitness coach by former Vitória and Famalicão manager José Rocha, of whom he was described as a protégé.

 In 2004, Lage joined Benfica as a youth coach.
 Lage coached every youth team from 2004 to 2012.
 Defender João Cancelo has praised the role of Lage in his development and credited him as a father figure.

 Lage later worked as an assistant coach to Carlos Carvalhal at Sheffield Wednesday and Swansea City from 2015 to 2018.
 Lage co-authored a book on football tactics alongside Carvalhal, Soccer: Developing a Know-How (2014).
 Lage returned to Benfica as manager of their reserve team in July 2018 to replace Hélder Cristóvão.